moggieuk/Happy-Hare/doc/calibration.md

     Encoder calibration has been saved for MMU ERCF v1.1sb
 ```

+> [!NOTE]
-> **Note**<br>(i) Use fresh filament - grooves from previous passes through extruder gears can lead to slight count differences.<br>(ii) Make sure the selector is aligned with the gate.
+> (i) Use fresh filament - grooves from previous passes through extruder gears can lead to slight count differences.<br>(ii) Make sure the selector is aligned with the gate.
 If it is off to one side you will almost certainly get disimilar counts in forward and reverse directions.<br>(iii) You want the counts on each attempt to be the same or very similar but don't sweat +/-2 counts.
 With ERCF v2.0, sprung servo and new Binky encoder design you should approach perfection though ;-)<br>(iv) You can run this (like all calibration commands) without saving the result byt adding a `SAVE=0` flag.

 <br>